1-1.100 - Purpose

 1-1.600 - Revisions

 Substantive changes to the Manual are submitted by the Attorney General, Deputy Attorney General, Associate Attorney General, a litigating division or the Executive Office for United States Attorneys (EOUSA).
 Substantive changes submitted by an Assistant Attorney General for a litigating division or the Director EOUSA must be reviewed by the Attorney General's Advisory Committee (AGAC) before being incorporated into the Manual.
 If the AGAC objects to the proposed change, it will meet with the litigating division or EOUSA to resolve.
 Unresolved issues will be resolved by the Deputy Attorney General or Attorney General.
 Policy changes issued by the Attorney General, Deputy Attorney General, and Associate Attorney General are effective upon issuance.
-For guidance in preparing a substantive change, contact the Manual Staff at 202-514-4633.
+Please call (202) 252 -1374 for inquiries about changes to the USAM.

 Clerical changes to the Manual do not require review by the Advisory Committee and can be incorporated directly into the Manual.
 Clerical changes should be sent to the USAM staff through the Director, EOUSA.